 Good morning fellow travelers through space and time, I’m your host, traveling Chuck.
-This article is the second installment in my best anti-theft backpack series.
-Today, I’ll compare the Pacsafe Metrosafe, Citysafe, and Venturesafe theft proof backpack models.
+This article is the second installment in my anti-theft backpack review series.
+Today, I share my Pacsafe Metrosafe, Citysafe, and Venturesafe comparison guide.

 Let’s get right to it!

 Pacsafe Metrosafe 25L (LS450) and 15L (LS350) Review

 The video below is the unpacking of a fresh LS450:

 Next up is the 15L (L350) edition of the same backpack:

 - Let’s go over a quick summary of the features you will find on the Metrosafe bag:

 - Stainless steel mesh inside the fabric makes these bags slash-proof

 - RFID blocking technology that blocks thieves from reading your credit card information

 - Extra comfy shoulder straps to make daily commutes on foot more bearable